The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It may make sense to change this bug to something more along the lines of “Make mcollectived handle unresolveable (or missing) library paths more gracefully”

 #4 Updated by R.I.
-Pienaar over 1 year ago
+Pienaar almost 4 years ago

 - Subject changed from mcollectived does not start up correctly if daemonize=1 to mcollectived should expand members of the libdir to full paths